Malvika Sharan

 2019 - Present

-Open Life Science (OLS) is a non-profit organisation that provides an international platform for open science leaders and learners to exchange their knowledge.
+OLS is a non-profit organisation that provides an international platform for open science leaders and learners to exchange their knowledge.
 Through 16-week long personal mentorship and cohort-based training, our participants gain knowledge essential to create, lead, and sustain their projects openly.

 Listen to The ORION Open Science Podcast about OLS to learn more.